gjr80/weewx-saratoga/readme.md

 -   daywindrose.png
 -   WEEWXtags.php

-The above files are produced during each WeeWX report cycle with the exception of clientraw.txt which is generated upon receipt of loop packets.
+The above files are produced during each *WeeWX* report cycle with the exception of clientraw.txt which is generated upon receipt of loop packets.

-The *WeeWX-Saratoga* extension is based on the WeeWD-WD (https://bitbucket.org/ozgreg/weewx-wd and https://github.com/gjr80/weewx-weewx-wd).
+The *WeeWX-Saratoga extension* is based on the *WeeWD-WD* extension. (https://bitbucket.org/ozgreg/weewx-wd and https://github.com/gjr80/weewx-weewx-wd).

 ## Pre-Requisites ##

-The *WeeWX-Saratoga* extension requires WeeWX v4.0.0 or later and operates under both Python 2 and Python 3.
+The *WeeWX-Saratoga extension* requires *WeeWX* v4.0.0 or later and operates under both Python 2 and Python 3.

 Pyephem is required to support advanced ephemeris tags.

-## File Locations ##

-As WeeWX file locations vary by system and installation method, the following symbolic names, as per the WeeWX User's Guide - Installing WeeWX, are used in these instructions:

-- $BIN_ROOT (Executables)
-- $SKIN_ROOT (Skins and templates)
-- $SQLITE_ROOT (SQLite databases)
-- $HTML_ROOT (Web pages and images)

-Where applicable the nominal location for your system and installation type should be used in place of the symbolic name.

 ## Installation Instructions ##

+The preferred method of installing or upgrading the *WeeWX-Saratoga extension* is using the *WeeWX* *wee_extension* utility.
+The *WeeWX-Saratoga extension* can also be installed manually.

-**Note:** If installing *WeeWX-Saratoga* in place of a previous *WeeWX-WD* installation you should uninstall the *WeeWX-WD* installation before installing the *WeeWX-Saratoga* extension.
-You may wish to make a backup copy of weewx.conf before please uninstalling *WeeWX-WD* to aid in configuring the subsequent *WeeWX-Saratoga* extension installation.
+**Note**: If installing *WeeWX-Saratoga* in place of a previous *WeeWX-WD* installation you should uninstall *WeeWX-WD* before installing the *WeeWX-Saratoga extension*.
+You may wish to make a backup copy of *weewx.conf* before uninstalling *WeeWX-WD* to aid in configuring the subsequent *WeeWX-Saratoga* installation.

-**Note:** In the following code snippets the symbolic name *$DOWNLOAD_ROOT* is the path to the directory containing the downloaded *WeeWX-Saratoga* extension.
+**Note**: Symbolic names are used below to refer to file locations on the *WeeWX* system.
+Symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
+The following symbolic names are used below:

+- *BIN_ROOT*.
+The path to the directory where WeeWX executables are located.
+This directory varies depending on *WeeWX* installation method.

+- *SKIN_ROOT*.
+The path to the directory where WeeWX skin directories are located.
+This directory varies depending on *WeeWX* installation method.

+- *HTML_ROOT*.
+The path to the directory where WeeWX generated reports and images are located.
+This directory varies depending on *WeeWX* installation method and system or web server configuration.

+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things) in the *WeeWX User's Guide* for further information.

-### Installation using the wee_extension utility ###
+### Installation using the *wee_extension* utility ###

-1. Download the *WeeWX-Saratoga* extension from the *WeeWX-Saratoga* extension [releases page](https://github.com/gjr80/weewx-saratoga/releases) into a directory accessible from the WeeWX machine.
+1. Download the *WeeWX-Saratoga extension* from the *WeeWX-Saratoga extension* [releases page](https://github.com/gjr80/weewx-saratoga/releases) into a directory accessible from the *WeeWX* machine:

-        $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.0/ws-0.1.0.tar.gz
+        $ wget -P /var/tmp https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.0/ws-0.1.0.tar.gz

-	replacing the symbolic name *$DOWNLOAD_ROOT* with the path to the directory where the *WeeWX-Saratoga* extension is to be downloaded (eg, */var/tmp*).
+	in this case the extension will be downloaded to directory */var/tmp*.

-1. Stop WeeWX:
+1. Stop *WeeWX*:

         $ sudo /etc/init.d/weewx stop